rajdas88/mercury/README.md

 First, I used the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to set up the micro SD card.
-I used the latest OS Lite image as I plan to only connect via `ssh`.
+I used the latest OS Lite image as I plan to only connect via ssh.

 Once the card is loaded with the OS, I needed to add 2 files.

-1. In order to  enable `ssh`, I simply added a blank file called `ssh` into the root directory of the device.
+1. In order to  enable ssh, I simply added a blank file called ssh into the root directory of the device.

 2. In order to enable wifi access, I created a new filed named